-- Primary Endpoint: Progression-free survival - ~50% of placebo patients expected to progress by 8 months (2) - Study designed to enable a potential interim analysis - Secondary: Safety and tolerability, ORR, duration of response, volumetric tumor change (MRI), patient-reported outcomes (PRO)
+Primary Endpoint: Progression-free survival

+- ~50% of placebo patients expected to progress by 8 months (2) - Study designed to enable a potential interim analysis - Secondary: Safety and tolerability, ORR, duration of response, volumetric tumor change (MRI), patient-reported outcomes (PRO)

 (1) A total of 51 events will provide 90% power and a 1-sided type 1 error rate of 0.025 (1-side hypothesis) to detect a difference between nirogacestat and placebo, assuming the median PFS in the nirogacestat group is 20 months and 8 months in the placebo group.
 (2) Assumption based on placebo arm from sorafenib Ph3 trial presented at ASCO 2018.
-(3) As defined by RECIST v1.1.

 Nirogacestat has the potential to be a cornerstone of BCMA combination therapy Nirogacestat in Multiple Myeloma: A Potentially Best-in-Class Potentiator of BCMA Therapies